k-cardon/final_portfolio/README.md

 ## Lessons Learned

-My biggest challenge was deployment, which I have since learned is common for folks learning Django.
+My biggest challenge was deployment, which is a common experience with Django.
 I'm glad that I chose Railway because the community support really helped me through some of my thornier problems!
 Shoutout to Vin for sharing the regular expression that made my user media uploads function properly :sweat_smile: